course-kit/guides/getting-started.md

 ## Home page features

-Let’s now return to the site’s home page where we display a list of courses.
+Let's now return to the site's home page where we display a list of courses.
 You can utilize the User API to flag which courses the user has enrolled in as well as a resume button.

 ![getting-started-22](assets/getting-started-22.png)